How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if anakinra passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication for treatment of rheumatoid arthritis have not been established for children less than 18 years of age.
 The safety and effectiveness of this medication for the treatment of NOMID have not been established for children less than 8 months of age.

 Seniors: Seniors may be more likely to experience serious infections with anakinra.
 Talk to your doctor about the risks and benefits of using this medication.